Qlaub/vue-counter/README.md

 # [Vue Counter](https://qlaub.github.io/vue-counter/)

 ## Description
 A simple counter application I built to learn Vue 3.
-This application is a part of a series of five applications I'm building to learn the Vue 3 framework.
+This application is the first of five applications I'm building to better understand the Vue 3 framework.

 ## Table of Contents
 - [Installation](#installation)